 But it's also okay—nay, necessary—to promote yourself and your success stories.
-Those referred clients are gonna want to see evidence.
+Those referred clients are going to want to see evidence.

 Then you have to summon the courage to ask.
 (Isn't it funny how referrals are reported to be the #1 source for new real estate clients, yet so many agents still feel uncomfortable making the big ask?)

-Finally, once you've figured out the formula for making referrals happen, you must put everything into a process so it can be repeated over and over again.
+Finally, once you've figured out the formula for making referrals happen, you must put everything into an automated process so it can be repeated over and over again.

 And that, my friends, is the arduous journey that lies ahead of you.
 Are you up for the challenge?